Date of Adoption: 04/15/2017

 All individuals receiving epinephrine for a suspected anaphylactic reaction will be transported to the Emergency Room by EMS with the used auto-injector(s) and documentation of the individual’s name, and date and times of the administration of the auto injector.

 Even if symptoms subside, 911 must still respond and the individual must be evaluated in the emergency department or by their personal allergy health care provider.
 A delayed or secondary reaction may occur.
-Therefore, the individual will not be allowed to remain at school or return back to school on that same day that the epinephrine is administered
+Therefore, the individual will not be allowed to remain at school or return back to school on that same day that the epinephrine is administered.

 Parents/Guardians who do not want undesignated medication (e.g., epi pen) utilized for their student in the instance of a suspected anaphylactic reaction should inform the Principal and Executive Director in writing.
 For students whose parents/guardians refuse the use of undesignated medication, EMS will be contacted immediately, staff will remain with student until EMS arrives, SEA will wait for EMS to determine medical course of action and no undesignated medication will be administered by SEA.
 It is imperative for Parents/Guardians to keep SEA apprised of all medication allergies and any medical contraindications in order for the safe administration of any and all medication and intervention.